What Payment Type is Best if You're Trying to Stick to a Budget?

 While limiting the amount spent in a month can be tiresome, boring, and frustrating, the benefits far outweigh the effort involved.
 By creating and sticking to a budget, you can rest assured that all your money is strictly under your control and that you're not being influenced by friends, social media, or marketing ploys.

 What’s the number one reason you find yourself overspending?
-Let us know on Twitter (@PrivacyHQ) and sign up for Privacy today for free.
+Let us know on Twitter (@PrivacyHQ) and sign up for Privacy today.